jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 But I deal with those kinds not with numbers, not by algebra, but by mental processes of reasoning, because of course I do not need them in order to draw up accounts of merchandise, but to explain the causes of things.

-He considers that such subtleties should be kept out of a “primer” and hidden away in a library.
+Snel considers that such subtleties should be kept out of a “primer” and hidden away in a library.
 - He keeps as the faithful disciple of Ramus

 Ramus removed the form from Euclid’s edifice, and tore down the coping stone, the 5 solids.